willjonesazureadmin/passwordmanager/README.md

 ## Goal of passman
 The goal of passman is to develop my C# OOP with real world applicable use cases, whilst learning and demonstrating the capabilities of Azure services. passman demonstrates the following capabitlies:

-* Azure Active Directory User Authentication
+* Azure Active Directory Single Tenant User Authentication
 * Azure Active Directory On-behalf of flow (OAuth)
 * Authenticated access to KeyVault via a browser
 * Azure Web App